Number Of Chinese Airport Projects Raise Concerns

 "Apart from Foxconn, what other big firms are there?"
 Yong said.
 Yong visited the airport earlier this year.

-Despite Yong's skepticism about the project's viability, Zhengzhou's plan has been endorsed by the central government.
+Despite Yong's scepticism about the project's viability, Zhengzhou's plan has been endorsed by the central government.
 Local authorities do not need the stamp of approval from Beijing, but such endorsement gives a city the opportunity to receive financial aid.

 Otherwise, they may resort to debt-financing to fund a project.
 Nearly all the cities planning aviation hubs are eyeing Fortune 500 companies for investment, said consultant Wang.